nimaniarad/P-Value/PValues.md

 it useful.

 Imagine we have a friend named Jimmy.
 He goes to a specific bar with his friends every Friday night and they drink a lot!
-He goes to the bat other nights too, but occasionally.
+He goes to the bar other nights too, but occasionally.

 The bar owner asks us to find out if **Jimmy** is playing a **key role** in increasing their **profit**!

-When we analyzing the data, we make a distribution of revenue based on the number of drinks.
+When we are analyzing data, we make a distribution of revenue based on the number of drinks.
 We find out because of Jimmy, they make much more money on Friday nights.
 The bar owner tells us that he sometimes sees Jimmy on other nights too, so, would you tell me if having Jimmy on